 Lamivudine (Epivir, 3TC)

-Lamivudine has weak mutagenic activity in one in vitro assay, but there was no evidence of in vivo genotoxicity in rats at 35 times to 45 times the exposure in humans receiving standard dosing.
+Lamivudine (3TC) was found to have weak mutagenic activity in one in vitro assay, but there was no evidence of in vivo genotoxicity in rats at 35 times to 45 times the exposure observed in humans who received the standard dose.
 Long-term animal studies have shown no evidence of carcinogenicity at exposures that were 10 times (in mice) and 58 times (in rats) the exposure seen in humans who received the standard dose.1

-Lamivudine administered to rats at doses up to 4000 mg/kg/day, which produced plasma levels 47 times to 70 times those seen in humans wo received standard dosing, revealed no evidence of impaired fertility and no effects on the offspring’s survival, growth, and development up to the time of weaning.1
+In rats that received 3TC in doses up to 4,000 mg/kg per day, which produced plasma levels 47 times to 70 times those seen in humans who received the standard dose, there was no evidence of impaired fertility and no effects on the offspring’s survival, growth, or development up to the time of weaning.1

 Teratogenicity/Adverse Pregnancy Outcomes

 There is no evidence of 3TC-induced teratogenicity in rats and rabbits at plasma concentrations of 3TC that are 35 times those seen in human plasma.
 Early embryo lethality was seen in rabbits at exposures that were similar to human therapeutic exposure, but no early embryo lethality was seen in rats with 3TC exposures that were 35 times the exposure observed in humans who received the standard dose.1

 Placental and Breast Milk Passage

 In studies of pregnant rats, 3TC was transferred to the fetus through the placenta.1

 Human Studies in Pregnancy

-Two separate studies have reported that pregnancy does not significantly affect lamivudine pharmacokinetic parameters.2,3 This was confirmed in an analysis of 114 pregnant women, 123 women in labor, and 47 nonpregnant women, in which all participants received standard once-daily or twice-daily lamivudine doses.4 Pregnant women had a 22% higher apparent clearance than nonpregnant and postpartum women, but this increase did not lead to subtherapeutic exposure.
-The level of lamivudine exposure in pregnant women, although lower than exposure in nonpregnant and parturient women, was relatively close to results reported previously for nonpregnant adults.4 Thus, no dose adjustment for lamivudine is necessary during pregnancy.
+Two separate studies have reported that pregnancy does not significantly affect 3TC pharmacokinetic parameters.2,3 This was confirmed in an analysis of 114 pregnant women, 123 women in labor, and 47 nonpregnant women, in which all participants received standard once-daily or twice-daily 3TC doses.4 Pregnant women had a 22% higher apparent clearance rate than nonpregnant and postpartum women, but this increase did not lead to subtherapeutic exposure.
+Although the level of 3TC exposure in pregnant women was lower than the exposure in nonpregnant and parturient women, it was relatively close to levels that were reported previously for nonpregnant adults.4 Thus, no dose adjustment is necessary for 3TC during pregnancy.